 PhD Candidate, Masters of Science in Public Health, B. Social Work (Hons1).

-Mariane also works as a Research Assistant at The Illicit Drug Reporting System (IDRS), a national illicit drug system intended to identify emerging trends of local and national concern in illicit drug market in Australia.
+Mariane also works as a Research Assistant at The Illicit Drug Reporting System (IDRS), a national illicit drug system intended to identify emerging trends of local and national concern in the illicit drug market in Australia.

-ORCID Id: https://orcid.org/0000-0003-4805-5839
+ORCID id: https://orcid.org/0000-0003-4805-5839

 2019 - Travel Award From The Psychiatric Epidemiology Perspective for recognition of Scientific Excellence, International Federation of Psychiatric Epidemiology.

 FRANÇA M.H., PEREIRA F.G., WANG Y.P., ANDRADE L.H., ALONSO J., VIANA M.C.
 Individual and population level estimates of work loss and related economic costs due to mental and substance use disorders in Metropolitan São Paulo, Brazil.
 In press.
 Journal of Affective Disorders, 2021.
 ISSN 0165-0327. https://doi.org/10.1016/j.jad.2021.09.070.

 FRANÇA, M. H.; VIANA, M. C. Transtornos mentais e trabalho: implicações e possibilidades.
 REVISTA BRASILEIRA DE PESQUISA EM SAÚDE. , v.20, p.4 - 5, 2018.

 FRANÇA, M. H.; BARRETO, S. M.; PEREIRA, F. G.; PAIVA, M. C. A.; ANDRADE, L.; VIANA, M. C. Associations of Mental Disorders and Employment Status in São Paulo Metropolitan Area, Brazil: gender differences and use of health services.
 Cadernos de Saúde Publica. , v.33, p.1678/e00154116 - 4464, 2017.